flammie/omorfi/docs/index.md

 ![open morphology of finnish](https://flammie.github.io/omorfi/omorfi.png)

-Omorfi is a free and open source project containing various tools and data for natural language processing of Finnish based on knowledge driven paradigm.
+Omorfi is a free and open source project containing various tools and data for natural language processing of Finnish based on a knowledge driven paradigm.
 Some of the potential use cases it may be suitable for are:

 * morphosyntactic analysis, e.g. generate [unimorph](//unimorph.github.io) or